-By spending a large amount of our time outdoors each day children in the year-round program come to know the earth intimately and care for it deeply.
+Calyx children spend a large part of their day outdoors, learning with nature and coming to know the earth intimately and care for it deeply.
 As they come to know the earth, they come to know themselves.
 As they nurture the earth, they nurture themselves.

-The benefits of time outdoors and nature connection in the development of the human brain has been documented by Richard Louv (author of Last Child in the Woods and The Nature Principle) and others.
+The benefits of time outdoors and nature connection in the development of the human brain has been documented by Richard Louv (author of Last Child in the Woods and The Nature Principle) and many others.
 Connection with nature and the multi-sensory experience that time outdoors provides, opens neural pathways and facilitates learning of all kinds.
 Time in nature helps children succeed in all areas of their lives and development -whether it’s learning to read or write or play a musical instrument or chart the phases of the moon.
-At Calyx, we weave academics into everything we do.
-From the moment the kids arrive in the morning, their brains and bodies are working hard.

 Calyx covers traditional academics through a developmentally appropriate and responsive curriculum that meets each child where he or she is developmentally.
 We believe that social and emotional development and play are essential aspects of healthy and whole child development and learning, and provide the foundations for lifelong human development and learning.
 We do not follow prescribed notions of what each child should be learning and when.
 Instead, we provide a rich and stimulating environment, with plenty of opportunities for emotional, social and academic skills-building, such as literacy, math, science, and social studies.